6 Reasons to Not Pay the Ransom in a Ransomware Attack

 Reason #6: Your Cyber Insurance Rates Could Go Up

-With the rise of ransomware over the past few years, businesses have begun seeking insurance policies that help to cover the costs of an attack, including ransom payments made to attacks.
+With the rise of ransomware over the past few years, businesses have begun seeking insurance policies that help to cover the costs of an attack, including ransom payments made to attackers.
 But once again, paying that ransom, even if it’s via an insurance company, can have consequences.

-In addition to the risks outlined above, if you have cyber insurance that is sued to pay the ransom demand for you, it’s likely that your insurance rates will go up.
+In addition to the risks outlined above, if you have cyber insurance that is used to pay the ransom demand for you, it’s likely that your insurance rates will go up.
 The insurance company is covering your business for what they call “cyber extortion” under the umbrella of a cyber liability policy.
 While it’s a smart move to have this type of insurance “just in case,” you should still think twice before you negotiate with your attackers at all.

 When You Have No Choice But to Pay

-If, for example, a company has no other way to operate with time-sensitive business functioning, it might be in their best interest to take the gamble of paying ransom.
+If, for example, a company has no other way to operate with time-sensitive business functioning, it might be in its best interest to take the gamble of paying the ransom.
 This is especially true for healthcare organizations, whose operations can literally mean the difference between life and death.
 Such organizations need their data back to function correctly or they run the risk of shutting down permanently.

 But still, this is typically an absolute last resort.
 And with the right data backup systems in place, businesses may never have to face that decision in the first place.